 Benefits of Measurement During Exercise

 An exercise pulse oximeter measures the level of oxygen in your blood during exercise and is a useful tool for serious athletes and people with health problems.
 For example, athletes routinely engaging in vigorous exercise, particularly at high altitudes, may wear pulse oximeters to ensure adequate oxygenation.
-Those with respiratory illnesses or recovering from surgery, meanwhile, may find wearing an exercise pulse oximeter during exercise useful for monitoring oxygen levels, the Pulse Oximeters website notes.
+Those with respiratory illnesses or recovering from surgery, meanwhile, may find wearing an exercise pulse oximeter during exercise useful for monitoring oxygen levels.